unl0ck/action-release-auto/README.md

 1. Update this new release with the specified title (e.g. `Development Build`).
 1. Upload `LICENSE.txt` and any `jar` files as release assets.
 1. Mark this release as a `pre-release`.

-You can see a working example of this workflow over at [marvinpinto/actions](https://github.com/marvinpinto/actions/releases/tag/latest).

 ```yaml
 ---